na-na15/na-na15.github.io/_posts/2020-11-06-introduction_to_supervised_learning_in_machine_learning.markdown

   *	Cost-sensitive Decision Trees.
   *	Cost-sensitive Support Vector Machines.

 Under sampling the majority class or oversampling the minority class in the training data are two ways that are used to change the composition of samples.
-Here, example of specialized techniques for under sampling and oversampling.
+Here, Listed below, are examples of specialized techniques for under sampling and oversampling.

  *	 Random Under sampling.
  *	 SMOTE Oversampling.